mogenson/async.h/README.md

 ### [delay.c](https://github.com/mogenson/async.h/blob/master/examples/delay.c)

-Shows the use of the `YIELD_FOR()` macro to wait for a number of milliseconds while allowing other tasks to run.
+Shows the use of the `YIELD_FOR()` macro to wait for a number of seconds while allowing other tasks to run.

 ### [spsc.c](https://github.com/mogenson/async.h/blob/master/examples/spsc.c)